 My sincerest recommendation is to put as much age difference between your dogs as possible.
 Get one at a time.

-- Get two crates-and use them!
+- Get two crates.
+Use them!
 The puppies should sleep in their own crates.
 They MUST learn how to be alone.
 You can place the crates close together initially.
 Gradually increase the distance between the crates until they can no longer see each other.

 - The pups should spend an adequate amount of time apart EVERY DAY.